Effective Mat Maintenance Keeps Facilities Cleaner and Safer

 Establishing a Maintenance Plan

-For best results, mats should receive scheduled cleanings.
-Our carpet and entrance mats are designed to lower your maintenance costs and still be easily maintained.
-Simply follow these instructions to keep your mats looking great and functioning effectively.
-Carpet mats can be cleaned the same way you maintain your carpeting.
+For best results, schedule regular mat cleanings.
+Our carpet and entrance mats lower your maintenance costs and still allow you to maintain them easily.
+Follow these instructions to keep your mats looking great and performing effectively.
+Clean carpet mats the same way you maintain your carpeting.
 Vacuum them daily and extract or shampoo them when dirt builds up.

-The mats should be checked at least on a weekly basis for stains and dirt depending on the amount of traffic.
-To remove some stubborn stains, many departments use a steam-vapor cleaner.
-These machines inject steam into the carpet, and the cleaner then blots out the stain.
-These small, portable machines combine high heat and low moisture to clean and disinfect spots and soiled areas on carpet and hard surfaces.
+Check mats weekly for stains and dirt, adjusting the frequency based on traffic levels.
+Many departments use a steam‑vapor cleaner to remove stubborn stains.
+These machines inject steam into the carpet, and the operator then blots out the stain.
+Their high heat and low moisture make them effective for cleaning and disinfecting spots on carpet and hard surfaces.

-Steam cleaning or shampooing is recommended based on the amount of traffic the mat receives.
-Once a month is typically a good plan.
-We recommend purchasing 2 identical mats for your indoor areas.
-When one mat is being cleaned it can be replaced by the second mat.
-This is a great way to ensure that your floors are always protected and to extend the life and wearability of both mats.
+Use steam cleaning or shampooing based on the amount of traffic the mat receives.
+Cleaning once a month works well for most facilities.
+We recommend purchasing two identical mats for indoor areas so you can rotate them.
+When one mat is being cleaned, replace it with the second mat.
+This approach keeps your floors protected at all times and extends the life and wearability of both mats.

-Having an effective carpet maintenance program takes planning and commitment.
-The proper equipment and supplies, combined with regular training, will help ensure the carpets look clean and attractive, last longer, and promote a healthier indoor environment.
+An effective carpet maintenance program requires planning and commitment.
+The right equipment and supplies, combined with regular training, help your carpets stay clean and attractive, last longer, and support a healthier indoor environment.

 Specific Mat Surface Cleaning Guidelines

 The following recommendations are based on the surface of your mat.
-We always recommend contacting us directly before using any chemicals or cleaners on your mat that your not sure of.
+We always recommend contacting us directly before using any chemicals or cleaners on your mat that you’re not sure of.

 SpongeCote Mats, PVC Sponges and Urethane Mats (Dry Area Mats)